ANYbotics/point_cloud_io/README.md

 ### Building

-In order to install the ply Publisher, clone the latest version from this repository into your catkin workspace and compile the package using ROS.
+In order to install the Point Cloud IO, clone the latest version from this repository into your catkin workspace and compile the package using ROS.

     cd ~/catkin_workspace/src
     git clone https://github.com/ethz-asl/point_cloud_io.git